QRSync qrsync

 Ready to make yours?

-Create your vCard QR code — free, no signup for static codes.
-Add your details, customize the design, download in seconds.
-If you want updatability later, toggle dynamic mode with a free account.
+Create your vCard QR code — free, no signup required.
+Add your details, customize the design, and download in seconds.